-We will discontinue large gatherings/ activities that do not allow for social distancing and limit non-essential visitors/volunteers/external groups.
+We will discontinue large gatherings/activities and limit non-essential visitors/volunteers/external groups.

 Classroom seating charts will be created according to state guidelines.
 Small groups will be limited and only held with protective measures in place.
-Student pedestrian patterns and classrooms will be adjusted to provide social distancing.
+Student pedestrian patterns and classrooms will be adjusted to provide social distancing to the greatest degree possible.
 Classroom supplies will not be shared.